eduardoalthaus/vanitygen-plus/README.md

 Choose your coin from the list noting the ARGUMENT needed for the coin located in the left hand column.
 For LBRY it is simply LBRY.
 For Bitcoin it is BTC.
 Etc...

-**Now lets generate a LBRY address with the prefix "bTEST":**
+**Now lets generate a MXT address with the prefix "bTEST":**
-Linux CPU: `./vanitygen -C LBRY -o results.txt -i -k bTEST`
+Linux CPU: `./vanitygen -C MXT -o results.txt -i -k MTEST`
-Linux GPU: `./oclvanitygen -C LBRY -o results.txt -i -k bTEST`
+Linux GPU: `./oclvanitygen -C MXT -o results.txt -i -k MTEST`
-Windows CPU: `vanitygen.exe -C LBRY -o results.txt -i -k bTEST`
+Windows CPU: `vanitygen.exe -C MXT -o results.txt -i -k MTEST`
-Windows GPU: `oclvanitygen.exe -C LBRY -o results.txt -i -k bTEST`
+Windows GPU: `oclvanitygen.exe -C MXT -o results.txt -i -k MTEST`

- * `-C LBRY` : Chooses the LBRY coin
+ * `-C MXT` : Chooses the MXT coin
  * `-o results.txt` : saves the matches to results.txt
  * `-i` : case-Insensitive(do not add this flag to match exact case)
  * `-k` : keep going even after match is found(do not add this flag to stop after the first match)
- * `bTEST` : the address you are searching for(LBRY addresses start with "b")
+ * `MTEST` : the address you are searching for(MXT addresses start with "M")

 Example output of above command:
->Generating LBRY Address
+>Generating MXT Address
 >Difficulty: 4553521
->LBRY Pattern: bTEST
+>LBRY Pattern: MTEST
->LBRY Address: bTEST6jSVcid5MQAJBrGUR6MLDpdyb8oiQ
+>LBRY Address: MTEST45cCGf3fo6DrXhhQh9UE8PjK1sRQh
->LBRY Privkey: wrRxctq3f7A1zkpyWoZRifRk5eAC2UM9idh83SPLhz6gAFfqdL
+>LBRY Privkey: 6y2PRvvndh3sVAV6ck9uiRJfvNvV2FAvu8bdry2RZuXoPkkTxLw

 **If you have dependency errors on Linux
 or need instructions for compiling from source(Kaling Rolling/Linux) see link below:**